bejibay/JsonApi/README.md

 # JsonApi
 *JsonApi is a CRUD API with data stored in JSON file.
- The objective is to illustrate the use of Json file to stotre data.
+ The objective is to illustrate the use of Json file to store data.
 A CRUD action is performed on the file through A backend API written in PHP.
 There is an XMLHTTP ajax request to communicate with the API through endpoints.

 *JsonApi is  Built with PHP, JavaScript, HTML and bootstrap.

 ## Scripts
  * index.html for displaying all the products.
-It axts as a sinle page applicaatiob.
+It exists as a single page application.
    A click on the add button, a form for entering new data is displayed.
-A click on the edit button opens up the edit form populated vwith the edit data for the particular index.
+A click on the edit button opens up the edit form populated with the edit data for the particular index.

  * Products.js which contains javascript functions for making